 You must continue to pay your Medicare Part B premium if not otherwise paid for under Medicaid or by another third party.

 Typically, your premium payment method must stay the same for a whole year.
-If you would like to change your premium payment method, please contact Customer Support.
+If you would like to change your premium payment method, please contact your plan.
 Please note, if you do choose to change your method, it may take up to three months for this change to take effect, and you will continue to be billed via the original method until your change takes effect.

 You may be able to get extra help to pay for your prescription drug premiums and costs.
 To see if you qualify for getting extra help, call: